uc-cdis/arborist/README.md

 helm repo update
 helm upgrade --install gen3/arborist --set postgres.separate=true
 ```
-These commands will add the gen3 helm chart repo and install the arborist service to your Kubernetes cluster.
+These commands will add the Gen3 helm chart repo and install the arborist service to your Kubernetes cluster.
 Supplying the "--set postgres.seperate=true" value will allow this chart to be deployed independant of other services as it will have its own instance of postgres.

 Deploying Arborist this way will use the defaults that are defined in this [values.yaml file](https://github.com/uc-cdis/gen3-helm/blob/master/helm/arborist/values.yaml)

 You can learn more about these values by accessing the Arborist [README.md](https://github.com/uc-cdis/gen3-helm/blob/master/helm/arborist/README.md)

 If you would like to override any of the default values, simply copy the above values.yaml file into a local file and make any changes needed.
-You can then supply your values file with the following command:
+You can then supply your new values file with the following command:
 ```bash
 helm upgrade --install gen3/arborist --set postgres.separate=true -f values.yaml
 ```